 Once you have a firm grasp on how to write a book, you can start experimenting.
 This is where the true fun of writing begins.
 Like an artist testing different color palettes, you should test various forms and styles of writing to find the best method for you.

 Try taking a scene from your book and rewriting it from a different perspective, with a different tone, or with different descriptions.
-Take the time to focus on elements that you didn’t before.
+Take the time to focus on elements that you didn’t pay so much attention to before.

 But there’s good news.
 Just as your brain has learned to equate writing a book with stressful emotions, you can teach it to do the opposite.
 The secret lies within the Pavlovian theory.
 Essentially, you can teach yourself to anticipate a positive feeling when you write.